-Any legal nonconforming use or structure may be continued.
+Any legal nonconforming use or structure may remain until modified or altered.

 155.541 CHANGE IN ZONING CLASSIFICATION OR REGULATION.

 - (A) The provisions of this article shall also apply to buildings, structures, land, premises or uses which hereafter become nonconforming due to a change or reclassification of district; or which become nonconforming due to a change in district regulations. - (B) Where a period of time is specified in this section for the removal or discontinuance of nonconforming buildings, structures, or uses, that period shall be computed from the effective date of the reclassification or change of regulations.